Sharonsyra/It-s-raining-cats/README.md

 ## Deployment

-Instructions and/or link to deployed service will be provided in `deployment/deploy.md`.
+See `deployment/deploy.md` for instructions and/or link to the deployed service.